jtmonroe/jtmonroe/README.md

 <h1> Hello! </h1>
 </div>

-I am a hopeful mathematician who has found himself enamored with creating mathematic softwares.
+I am a hopeful mathematician who has found himself enamored with creating mathematical softwares.
 The more math the better!
 I enjoy learning any language or tool which will enables my work.

 ---
 ### :penguin: About Me:
-.
-American Software Engineer
+* American Software Engineer
-.
-Master's Degree in Computational Operations Research .
-Focus on unique algorithms and using math to solve hard problems .
-Hobbies include: Programming, Cooking, Coding, Music, and More Code.
+* Master's Degree in Computational Operations Research
+* Focus on unique algorithms and using math to solve hard problems
+* Hobbies include: Programming, Cooking, Coding, Music, and More Code.

 ---